yusufipk/YTChatHub/README.md

 - The dashboard will be available at `http://localhost:3000/dashboard`.
 - The OBS overlay will be available at `http://localhost:3000/overlay`.

-## Usage

-Once the application is running, open the dashboard.
-It will automatically connect to the YouTube Live stream specified in your `.env` file.
-If you need to connect to a different stream, you can use the connection prompt on the dashboard.

 ## Technology Stack

 - **Frontend**: [Next.js](https://nextjs.org/) (React)